kamicane/packager/README.md

 Packager Command Line script
 ----------------------------

 The Packager command line script is your one-stop solution to build any of your packages at once.
+Works on unices.

 ### Syntax